Formalizing Schwartz functions and tempered distributions: Function spaces in mathlib

 \section{Function spaces in \texorpdfstring{\mathlib}{mathlib}}

-While a full description of type theory in Lean is beyond the scope of this article, we will indicate how formalized mathematics in Lean differs from the more familiar informal writings.
+While a full description of the type theory of Lean is beyond the scope of this article, we will indicate how formalized mathematics in Lean differs from the more familiar informal writings and which considerations guide the way how certain mathematical objects are formalized.

 Every object in Lean has a type and an object \lstinline{x} being of type \lstinline{X} is denoted by \lstinline{x : X}.
 The most important types are the type of all propositions, \lstinline{Prop}, and the type of functions from \lstinline{X} to \lstinline{Y}, \lstinline{X → Y}.